FV Community Shield

 The Football Victoria Community Shield (formerly the Football Federation Victoria Community Shield) is the annual soccer match between the winners of the National Premier Leagues Victoria and the Dockerty Cup in the previous season.
-Serving as a "curtain raiser" in February ahead of the start of the season, it is considered to be a Super cup within the Victorian football league system.
+Formerly serving as a "curtain raiser" in February ahead of the start of the season, the 2026 edition between Dockerty Cup champions South Melbourne and NPL Victoria champions Heidelberg United took place within the season.

 Organised by Football Victoria, the FV Community Shield also has a focus on raising proceeds for various charity and community-based initiatives.
 The 2015 inaugural edition partnered with World Vision's "One Goal" program, whilst the 2019 edition was held in support of the #SaveHakeem campaign, seeking to free refugee and Pascoe Vale FC player Hakeem al-Araibi from detention in Thailand.

 Men's event

 History

 The FFV Community Shield was first announced in January 2015.
 The first match was held that year in support of World Vision's One Goal program, whose aims are to leverage the power of football to tackle malnutrition in Asia and Australia.